 Ethiopian Mammals Tour in Three National Parks

-This is an 8-day Mammals of Ethiopia Tour focuses on the varied mammals found in the three national parks and two wildlife reserves located inside the Great Rift Valley lakes region of Ethiopia and the South Eastern Highlands of Ethiopia.
-These areas the areas are highly regarded for wildlife viewing and outstanding birdlife.
+This is an 8-day Mammals of Ethiopia Tour is a moderately-paced safari available on request where you can expect to see approximately 30 mammal and other wildlife species.
+This Ethiopia Mammals Safari focuses on the varied mammals found in the three national parks and two wildlife reserves located inside the Great Rift Valley lakes region and the South Eastern Highlands of Ethiopia.
+These areas are highly regarded for wildlife viewing and outstanding birdlife.

-On the way to Lake Awassa you will have a chance to visit other prominent parks inside the Great Rift Valley lakes region of Ethiopia.
-These include Abijatta-Shalla Lakes National Park, established to conserve the wetland birds that inhibited both Abijatta and Shalla Lakes.
+On the way to Lake Awassa, you will have a chance to visit other prominent parks inside the Great Rift Valley lakes region of Ethiopia.
+These include Abijatta-Shalla Lakes National Park, established to conserve the wetland birds.

-The drive from Lake Awassa to Bale Mountain National park will take you to Senkele Game Reserve.
-The open acacia woodland of the reserve is quite scenic and some of the animals are easily spotted especially the Swayne's hartebeests.
+The drive from Lake Awassa to Bale Mountain National park and Senkele Game Reserve.
+The open acacia woodland of the reserve is quite scenic and some of the animals are easily spotted.
+In particular, especially Swayne's hartebeest is a mammal with much-reduced numbers.
 Other animals including Bohor, reedbucks, greater Kudus, Orbis antelopes, Spotted Hyenas, Serval and Civet cats, Caracals, Warthogs, Common Jackals as well as 91 species of birds.

 Alternative Tour Name: Mammals of Ethiopia Tour